atamalu123/demand_forecasting/README.md

 # Summary

+The full analysis can be found [here](https://github.com/atamalu123/demand_forecasting/blob/main/demand_forecasting.ipynb)

 ## Item 1

-* The WAPE of Exponential Smoothing and SARIMA models are extremely high and the models are not useful
+* The Weighted Absolute Percentage Error (WAPE) of Exponential Smoothing and SARIMA models are extremely high and the models are not useful
 * So I tried two simpler models: 1. last observed value and 2. average of last 12 months
 * These last 12 month average model gave a lower WAPE than the 2 more complex models
 * A seasonal effect was noticed, so I tested another model using last year's demand for a given month as the predictor